csejourne/musicnn_pytorch/README.md

 # musicnn-training

-In this repository you will find the Tensorflow code for training deep convolutional neural networks for audio-tagging.
+In this repository you will find the Pytorch code for training deep convolutional neural networks for audio-tagging.

-We employed this code for training [musicnn](https://github.com/jordipons/musicnn/), a set of pre-trained deep convolutional neural networks for music audio tagging.
+This repository has been forked from [musicnn](https://github.com/jordipons/musicnn/) which uses Tensorflow V1.
+The present repository aims to port this `tensorflow v1` code to `pytorch`.

 ## Installation: